 You are required to notify the defendant(s) that you have filed a case against them in federal court.
-In order to serve a defendant, you must have the clerk sign, seal and issue your summons(es).
-You must serve the defendant a copy of the complaint and the issued summons.
+To serve a defendant, you must have the clerk sign, seal and issue your summons(es).
+You must serve the defendant a copy of the complaint and the issued summons. (see page number 21).